Stonyx/AquaBusLib/docs/DataTransfer.md

   0x000000 - unknown.
 Appears to be reserved and unused 0x736F - Modbus CRC16 checksum

-Since this is a new device, it takes NextAddress and ApexSerialNumber values from the request, verifies internally that it has no record of previous connections to this Apex head unit, and send the response back.
+Since this is a new device, it takes Address and ApexSerialNumber values from the request, verifies internally that it has no record of previous connections to this Apex head unit, and send the response back.
 The structure of the response is as follows:
 ```
 struct AB_PROBE_RESPONSE_PACKET
 {